How to Apply for SFUSD June Wait Pool

 Your child is automatically registered at the new school.

 This is your child’s final assignment.
-You are not eligible to participate in Rounds 4 or 5.
+You are not eligible to participate in additional wait pools.

-If you do not receive a new assignment in Round 3, then:
+If you do not receive a new assignment in the June Wait Pool, then:

 You do not receive a notification letter.